-Take the essentials
+- Taking the essentials

 What survival items do you think should be carried in your pack for any outdoor adventure, whether the duration is a few hours or several days?

-Search and rescue in Canada
+- Search and rescue in Canada

 Augment your basic outdoor survival knowledge by taking the “Survive Outside – A Guide to Outdoor Safety and the Code of Responsibility” program offered by AdventureSmart.
 This brief presenter-led classroom program is targeted toward novice outdoor enthusiasts, youth groups, and everyone – young and old - interested in learning introductory outdoor survival practices from highly-experienced SAR volunteers and AdventureSmart team members.

-In the Survive Outside program, you will learn about SAR in your region; the Code of Responsibility, including 10 Essentials, Trip Plan, Do’s & Don’ts; and Outdoor Travel Tips.
+In the Survive Outside program, you will learn about SAR in your region; the Code of Responsibility, including the Essentials, Trip Plan, Do’s & Don’ts; and Outdoor Travel Tips.
 Our seasoned, knowledgeable instructors help you tie everything together with scenarios and analyses of real-life SAR experiences.

 Want to improve your AdventureSmart IQ?
 Contact us to request this program at your school or community group.